apache/felix-dev/http/README.md

 Configure `org.apache.felix.http2.enable=true` to enable HTTP/2 in Jetty.

-The Jjetty implementation uses the OSGi ServiceLoader mediator technique to find certain pluggable components that are required for HTTP/2 support.
+The Jetty implementation uses the OSGi ServiceLoader mediator technique to find certain pluggable components that are required for HTTP/2 support.
 Your OSGi runtime must first have the bundles needed for OSGi ServiceLoader support deployed.
 Background information about the OSGi ServiceLoader integration is discussed [here](https://blog.osgi.org/2013/02/javautilserviceloader-in-osgi.html)

 Deploying the following set of bundles would be one way to enable the ServiceLoader mediator support: